-All students will stay in Meriweather and Cole Halls on the Mount Vernon Campus.
+All students will stay in Hensley and Cole Halls on the Mount Vernon Campus.
 Rooms will house two students with each room connected to an adjoining two student room via a shared bathroom.
 Individuals staying in the residence halls will need to bring their own toiletries and cleaning supplies.

-Students are provided with bedding and towels.
-You may wish to bring an additional set of bedding depending on the length of your stay, and it is recommended that all students bring an extra blanket.
+Students will need to bring bedding and towels.
+It is recommended that all students bring an extra blanket.
 Residence halls are air conditioned; however, students may bring fans if they wish.